mnowlin/poli307/syllabus/syllabus-body.md

 \noindent _Quiz Questions_: There will be 1 to 2 quiz questions given during each class period and the questions will be answered using Poll Everywhere on your phone. **You must be present in class to be able to answer the questions**.
 These questions will cover material from the readings and/or class discussion.
 Each question will be worth 5 points and can not be made up if you miss class.
 However, **I will add up to 25 points to your quiz questions grade at the end of the course.**

 \vspace{0.1in}
-\noindent _Mid-term_: The mid-term exam will be given on **Wednesday March 1** and will be __taken on OAKS__.
+\noindent _Mid-term_: The mid-term exam will be given on **Wednesday March 1 and will be taken in class during the regular class period**.
 All material from the readings, lectures, and in-class discussions are fair game for the mid-term exam.
 The exam will be short answer and short essay.

 \vspace{0.1in}
-\noindent _Final Exam_: __The final exam period is Monday May 1 from 3:30pm to 5:30pm__ and it will be __taken on OAKS__.
+\noindent _Final Exam_: **The final exam period is Monday May 1 from 3:30pm to 5:30pm and it will be taken in class**.
 The final will NOT be comprehensive and all material from the readings, lectures, and in-class discussions _since the mid-term_ are fair game.
 The exam will be short answer and short essay.

+#### Make-up exams are only allowed in cases of emergencies.
+Note, travel plans are not emergencies.

 ### Environmental Policy Brief